blueyed/pytest/doc/en/warnings.rst

 Ensuring code triggers a deprecation warning
 --------------------------------------------

-You can also use :func:`pytest.deprecated_call` for checking that a certain function call triggers a ``DeprecationWarning`` or ``PendingDeprecationWarning``:
+You can use :func:`pytest.deprecated_call` for checking that a certain function call triggers a ``DeprecationWarning`` or ``PendingDeprecationWarning``: